planetlambert/turing/GUIDE.md

 A full implementation can be found in [machine.go](./machine.go) and [machine_test.go](./machine_test.go).

 **Note**: In this guide and throughout the codebase I use English letters only.
-Turing makes use of lowercase Greek letters (`ə`, for example), and I will always use the English version.
+Turing makes use of lowercase Greek, upper and lowercase German letters (`ə`, for example), and I will always use the English version.

 [machine.go](./machine.go) contains the machine's functionality: